Competition in the energy sector is the precondition for an efficient and low-cost energy supply.

 Together with the Federal Network Agency the Bundeskartellamt monitors developments in the electricity and gas markets (Energy Monitoring).
 Under Section 48 (3) of the German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen, GWB) the Bundeskartellamt monitors in particular the degree of transparency, including that of wholesale prices, and the degree and effectiveness of liberalisation as well as the extent of competition on the wholesale and retail levels and on the energy exchanges.
 The results of their monitoring activities are published by the Federal Network Agency and the Bundeskartellamt in an annual report.

-The current Monitoring report 2016 as well as the previous reports are available here.
+The key findings of the current Monitoring report 2017 as well as the previous reports are available here.

 Market Transparency Unit